agattu1/Ditto.live-Demo-Apps/README.md

 4. Apache sends back the final HTML to your browser.

 > Without Apache (or an alternative like Nginx), PHP files wouldn’t execute—they’d just download as text!
+But the thing is, Nginx is more efficeint for high traffic apps.
+Using Node.js/Python/Ruby → They have their own servers (Express, Django, Rails)